sunng87/slacker/README.md

 @(timestamp)
 ```

-You can also use callback for an async facade.
+You can also assign a callback for an async facade.

 ``` clojure
 (defremote timestamp :callback #(println %))